 More Info... by email

-Whether or not one is a fiduciary is determined by the amount of control or discretion she holds over the financial resource in question.
-Fiduciaries are subject to high standards of conduct because they act on behalf of others.
-If the fiduciary should wish to take leave of her responsibilities, she has to make sure that another fiduciary is able to take over her duties.
+The term “fiduciary” usually means something like “person in a position of trust,” and it’s almost always used in situations that deal heavily with finances.
+Whether or not someone is thought of as a fiduciary is usually determined by the amount of control or discretion she holds over a specific financial resource.
+Fiduciaries are usually subject to high standards of conduct because they act on behalf of others.
 In all, fiduciaries and the fiduciary bond serve to ensure that financial duties are conducted properly.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!